 Five years of peace following World War II came to an end on June 26, 1950, when North Korean troops attacked South Korea.
 The Pacific Fleet responded by providing air strikes from offshore aircraft carriers and conducting the amphibious assault at Inchon.
 Control of the seas once again gave U.S. and other United Nations forces the decisive advantage.
 A cease-fire signed on July 27, 1953, halted the fighting.

 Following a decade of peaceful operations, the Pacific Fleet was again called to war, this time in Southeast Asia.
-By mid-1968 the Pacific Fleet was actively engaged in the Vietnam conflict, with 225 ships committed to operations in the South China Sea.
+By the mid-1960s the Pacific Fleet was actively engaged in the Vietnam conflict, with more than 200 ships committed to operations in the South China Sea at the height of the conflict.
 In addition to providing air support from aircraft carriers operating off the coast, Pacific Fleet Sailors patrolled the Mekong River in gunboats.
 The Vietnam cease-fire was signed on Jan.
 27, 1973.

 In the post-Vietnam period, the Pacific Fleet increased operations with allied navies, thereby ensuring freedom of the seas for all nations.
 Pacific Fleet responsibilities expanded to include the Indian Ocean, where aircraft carrier battle groups operate in support of vital U.S. national interests in that volatile part of the world.